psyvesw/dissertation/README.md

 - `calculate_embeddings.ipynb`: Notebook for generating text embeddings for topic modeling.
 - `dimention_reduction.ipynb`: Performs dimensionality reduction on the embeddings.
 - `clustering+BERTopic.ipynb`: Clusters the data and applies BERTopic for topic extraction.
-- `remove_irrelevant_documents.ipynb`: remove documents from the irrelavant topic
+- `remove_irrelevant_documents.ipynb`: Remove documents from the irrelavant topic

 #### **Sentiment Analysis**
 - `sentiment_analysis.ipynb`: Conducts sentiment analysis on the expert and public datasets.